martyav/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/deployment-vdi-windows-defender-antivirus.md

    - Membership type: **Assigned**

 3. Add the devices or users you want to be a part of this test and then click **Create** to save the group.

-It’s a good idea to create a couple of groups, one with VMs running the latest Insider Preview build and with the shared security intelligence update feature enabled, and another with VMs that are running Windows 10 1809 or earlier versions.
-This will help when you create dashboards to test the performance changes.

 #### To create a group that will include any machine in your tenant that is a VM, even when they are newly created